HestHub/nix-config/blog.md

 ## outro

-And with that my v1 config for nixos is complete, and this is the configuration ive been using as a daily driver for about two weeks now.
+And with that the MVP config for my NixOS build is complete, and this is the configuration ive been using as a daily driver for about two-three weeks now.

-Almost all of the config work was done upfront, and during the last 12 or so days ive only added some minor tweaks: replacing a package here, adding something extra there.
+Almost all of the config work was done upfront, and during the last two weeks ive only added some minor tweaks: replacing a package here, adding some extra config there.
 Overall the system has been rock solid, and so far im really happy with how it turned out.

 Now for the finishing touch, the pièce de résistance of this build: